 Everyone who wants to drive change needs to keep in mind that people don’t like it.
 This is, however, more than just a commonplace.
 Current developments in cognitive science suggest that our brains are built such that we avoid uncertainty.
 This allows us to draw only on past experiences.
 In other words, our brain pushes us towards actions that are predictable.
 We tend to do things that have predictable outcomes – and avoid actions that have uncertain effects.
 This theory is called the “predictive mind thesis”.

 Why would our brains do that?
 Why should it do any good to have “predictive minds”?
 Isn’t learning and the engagement with novelty something the brain should enforce, rather than avoid?
-The simple answer is that dealing with uncertainty, changing perspective, and creating new solutions demands more energy than simply acting out of habit, and not question one’s perception.
+The simple answer is that dealing with uncertainty, changing perspective, and creating new solutions demands more energy than simply acting out of habit, and not questioning one’s perception.
 Our brains are simply lazy.
-They avoid change because it “consumes too much fuel/energy”.
+They avoid change because it consumes too much energy.

 Needless to say that we believe that shifters should also be aware of this.
-It ought to be part of a shifter’s mindset to “think from a future perspective” and to let go of past “mental models”.
+It should be a part of a shifter’s mindset to think from a future perspective and to let go of past mental models.

 This takes us right to our final point.

-Change is complex: finding its purpose and starting from the future
+Change is complex: how to find its purpose and start from the future

 The predictive mind thesis is relatively young.
 The VUCA world too.
 It shouldn’t come as a surprise that both notions emerged in the early 21st century.
-The attentive reader can already expect what they have in common.
+You can probably already expect what they have in common.
 Both notions reflect our aversion to uncertainty.
-Moreover, the more volatile, uncertain, complex, and ambiguous our world becomes, the more apparent the shortcomings of our predictive mind.
+Moreover, the more volatile, uncertain, complex, and ambiguous our world becomes, the more apparent the shortcomings of our predictive mind become.

 That is to say, our mind seems especially ill-suited to cope with our VUCA world.
 And if it doesn’t, consequences can be harsh.
 The change will come, no matter what, no matter how.
 The question is whether change leaders can stay on top of things.

 Classical education programs that train change managers and leaders often deliver ready-made solutions for how change can be brought about.
 For them, change equals the changes that happen in a game of chess: figures moving over the board following rules, anticipating the best possible move.
-Trying to improve one’s game will only work as long as one can stick to the rules.
+Trying to improve your game will only work as long as you can stick to the rules.

 The radical changes that happen across our VUCA world are not like the changes on the chessboard.
 Rather, they are about transforming the rule of the game.
-In other words, to drive positive change towards a desirable future, it will not suffice to have only linear solutions to execute.
-Rather, one needs to think about the future holistically.
-One needs to take into account the bigger picture and learn what truly matters for one’s organization.
+In other words, to drive positive change towards a desirable future, it will not be enough to have only linear solutions to execute.
+Rather, you need to think about the future holistically.
+You need to take into account the bigger picture and learn what truly matters for your organization.
 It’s not about how to win a game of chess.
-Rather, it’s about knowing why we play the game in the first place – why it matters to us, why it has a purpose for us.
-We can only experience this purpose when we learn how to take a big step back and assume the bigger picture.
+It’s about knowing why you play the game in the first place – why it matters to you, why it has a purpose for you.
+And you can only experience this purpose when you learn how to take a big step back and assume the bigger picture.